Grayscale image of a robotic arm in a clean, modern environment.

 Attach Proof

 Include medical records, bills, treatment reports, and photographs of injuries.
 You can also attach witness statements to explain the situation.
-These copies of documents show that your claim is valid.
-These documents support your claim with real evidence and make it easier for the recipient to review the facts and take appropriate action.
+This real evidence shows that your claim is valid, and the recipient can review the facts and take appropriate action.

 Request for Confirmation or Response